timkuijsten/mongovi/README.md

 `dbs` list all databases
 `c` list all collections in the current database
-`c coll` change the current working collection to "coll" `c /db/coll` change the current working database to "db" and the collection to "coll"
+`c coll` change the current collection to "coll"
+`c /db/coll` change the current database to "db" and the collection to "coll" `[]` aggregation pipeline

 ## ~/.mongovi